wakchaurekiran/myprofile/README.md

-# Dr. Yogesh Deshmukh's Portfolio Website
+# Dr. Kiran Wakchaure's Portfolio Website

 ## Introduction

-Welcome to Dr. Yogesh Deshmukh's Portfolio Website!
+Welcome to Dr. Kiran Wakchaure's Portfolio Website!
 This website showcases the skills, projects, study material and experiences of Dr. Yogesh Deshmukh.

-## About Dr. Yogesh Deshmukh
+## About Dr. Kiran Wakchaure

-Dr. Yogesh Deshmukh is a passionate and dedicated Teacher.
+Dr. Kiran Wakchaure is a passionate and dedicated Teacher.

 ## Technologies Used